Here’s what happens when you cast an LA actor to play a Geordie – possibly the worst Geordie accent ever

 Hi - Welcome to Peacockshock.
 My house on the internet.
 I'm Ian Peacock

-I live in Hertford - a quaint but cool town just north of London England.
-I'm a media person.
-I run a consultancy, present radio programmes, do a bit of television and write too.
+I live in Newcastle - the most northern, friendly and cool city in England.
+I'm a media person and writer.
+You may have heard my witterings on BBC Radio 4.
 I'm mad about animals and live with my eccentric but fabulous cat Bollinger.
-I go to the gym, swim a lot, and listen to music non-stop.
+I go to the gym, swim a lot and listen to music non-stop.
 My family mostly live up north, but also in Denmark and the USA.
-And I've lived in Newcastle, Durham, Salzburg, Innsbruck, Cambridge, Oxford and London.
+I've lived in Durham, Salzburg, Innsbruck, Cambridge, Oxford, Hertford and London.

 So...don't dither on the doorstep.
 Come in and have a wander round.
 You can either just scroll down this page and see what takes your fancy.
 Or you can mouse around the house and click on the different rooms and areas.
 And keep coming back for new stuff.

 OK, I’ll explain.